pyOCD Debugger

 Command Line Invocation

 The CMSIS-Toolbox debugger configuration is provided in the file *.cbuild-run.yml.
-Use the following command line syntax to leverage this information:

 >pyOCD <command> --cbuild-run <cbuild-run.yml file> [options]